forumone/gesso/README.md

 ### common.js

-Any library you create in `gesso.libraries.yml` that includes an individual componentscript must include `gesso/common` as a dependency.
+Any library you create in `gesso.libraries.yml` that includes an individual component script must include `gesso/common` as a dependency.
 (In most cases, you will also add `core/drupal` as a dependency, if you are using the `Drupal` object anywhere in your code.) common.js is generated on **production** builds (so you will not notice it missing until you deploy to a staging server) and